idiazroncero/huesos/src/components/elements/button/README.md

 Setting `$button-alternative-strategies` to a falsy value avoids the programatic generation of classes and avoids bloating your css.

-## Why is a .button class needed
+### Why a .button class?

 Styling all posible combinations of `<input>`, `<a class="button">` and `<button>` elements, their variations and their adjacent / sibling selectors results on a unnecesarily bloated css.

-Moreover, a Bootstrap-like approach where the `.button` class simply ensures a global reset and the modifier applies a style allows for better customization.
+A Bootstrap-like approach where the `.button` class simply ensures a global reset and every modifier applies a style allows for better customization.